Hospital patient without COVID shot denied heart transplant

 She said patients who are denied organ transplants still have the right to go elsewhere, though individual hospitals ultimately decide which patients to add to the national waitlist.

 According to the online fundraiser, D.J.
-Ferguson was initially treated at a hospital in Milford, Massachusetts, in late November for what the family thought was severe pneumonia but turned out to be heart failure.
+Ferguson was hospitalized in late November for a heart ailment that caused his lungs to fill with blood and fluid.

-D.J.’s Ferguson’s family said he has a hereditary heart issue that caused his lungs to be filled with blood and fluid and required immediate surgery.
-He was then transferred to Brigham and Women’s, where doctors inserted an emergency heart pump after another medical setback.
-The family said the pump is only temporary and that it is still weighing its options, including transferring him elsewhere to try to get a transplant.
+He was then transferred to Brigham and Women’s, where doctors inserted an emergency heart pump that the family says is only meant to be a temporary stopgap.

-“I want to add that despite the decision of the transplant board, he is in the best place possible,” the family said in the online statement.
-“His nurses and doctors have been nothing but compassionate and amazing to him.”
+“It’s devastating,” Tracey Ferguson said.
+“No one ever wants to see their child go through something like this.”

 Associated Press writers Rodrique Ngowi and Steven Senne in Mendon, Massachusetts, contributed to this story.